Dominik-Meier/fundSplittingChecker/readme.md

 ## How to use the application
 1. Build the application with Maven ex.
 Run `mvn clean install` in the root directory of the project.
 If you want to skip the tests use `mvn clean install -DskipTests`.
 2. To use the application, use the `.jar'` from step 1 with the following command in the root dir `java -jar .\target\fundSplittingChecker-0.0.1-SNAPSHOT.jar .\src\main\resources\input_valid.xml`.
+3. If you need to change the input file (application argument 1), update the path of the file accordingly.

 ## Tests